planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 Selecting the right file format (or data container)
 ------------------------------------------------------

 As a rule of thumb, databases can be considered better than file-based solutions, but a good performance can be obtained as well with file-based solutions.
-In the following section, we will cover data preparation for both cases.
+In the following sections, we will cover data preparation for both cases.

 If not using a database, choosing the right file format is critic, as there are important differences between them.
 Some of the factors that affect performance are the following:

-- Text-based vs binary.
+- Text-based *vs* binary.
 Text based formats are always a bad ideas, since the volume of data is larger and they usually involve time-consuming parsing.
 Using a GML file or a DXF one will significantly degrade the performance of GeoServer.
 Also, text formats do not have indexes, so extracting a subset of the information they contain is far from efficient.
 - Spatial indexing.
 A close zoom into a given area makes it unnecessary to use the data from those features not into the zoomed area.
-Finding out which features are within a given extent is faster when we can use a spatial index, something that ost file formats do not support.
+Finding out which features are within a given extent is faster when we can use a spatial index, something that most file formats do not support.

 The shapefile format is usually the best option, since it is binary based, has spatial indexing, and is well supported by GeoServer.
 Examples in the following sections will be based on data in shapefile format.

+Notice that, in case your service requires modifying the data (like a WFS-T service), a database should be used.
+Regardless of performance issues, there is no option to use a file-based solution on that scenario.

+The indexing (both spatial and non-spatial) provided by PostGIS are two of the main reasons for PostGIS's best performance when compared to

 Preparing and structuring vector data